 Templates hinder applicant tracking systems (ATS)

 Do you know what an applicant tracking system (ATS) is?
 The modern-day job market has seen many technological advancements and the ATS is just one of them.
-This software scans CVs, quickly and easily reviewing multiple applications using keyword searches and eliminating those candidates who are deemed least qualified.
+This software scans CVs, quickly and easily reviewing multiple applications using keyword searches.
 For example, if the role is for a 'Sales Advisor', a recruiter may search 'sales targets' or 'client-facing experience' to pull up the most relevant applicants.

 Now, here's where you've got a problem.
 If you're using a creative CV template, your document may not be searchable at all.
 The formatting – e.g. embedded charts, tables and text boxes – could mean that your CV can't be read by the ATS.
-So, despite the fact that you may meet all of the relevant criteria, the ATS will not recognize it and thus, your CV will be tossed.
+So, despite the fact that you may meet all of the relevant criteria, the ATS will not recognise it and thus your CV will be rendered nonsense.